A different POV

 Another slump in the economy placed the real estate company out of business.
 Soon after that, the county claimed me as payment for back taxes.
 The sign eventually fell over, but I remained standing strong, waiting for a change of luck.
 My luck changed, but for the worse.

 Our community needed a new cell tower, and my backyard was the ideal location.
 The county negotiated a deal, and once again, I became the property of a company instead of a family.
 During the tower’s construction, a severe windstorm caused an unsupported portion to topple into my right wall.
 The men removed the tower debris but never repaired my damaged wall.

 I was pronounced uninhabitable, but that’s not entirely true.
-I now give shelter to several families of raccoons, field mice, spiders, and birds.
-They don’t damage me like some renters did, and occasionally I get to witness a mother giving birth.
+I now shelter several families of raccoons, field mice, spiders, and birds.
+They don’t damage me as some renters did, and occasionally I get to witness a mother giving birth.

-I hope I haven’t bored you with my tale of woe.
-I believe you understand.
-I almost feel as though we’ve met before.
+I hope I haven’t bored you with my tale of woe, but I believe you will understand.
+It almost feels as though we’ve met before.
 I see you’ve brought your children with you.
-I hope you don’t mind if I listen to your conversation.
+Hopefully, you won’t mind if I listen to your conversation.

 “Kids, this is where your uncle and I were born.
 Back then, this house was something special.
 Your grandparents had it built especially for us, and I still have many fond memories of the time we spent here.
 I wanted to show this house to you because it’s important to know where your family started.
 We loved this home.”

-I nostalgically watched as they walked away, wishing I could tell him this home loved him too.
+I nostalgically watched as they walked away, wishing I could tell him, "This home loves him too."

 I have spent most of my life traveling around the US and the globe.
 Now it's time to draw on these experiences and create what I hope are interesting fictional stories.
 Only you, the reader, can tell me if I've achieved my goal.